TAPS Working Group

 The following two examples show non-equivalent Protocol Stacks:

-* If the application requires preservation of message boundaries, a
+* If the application requires preservation of message Message boundaries, a

 Protocol Stack that runs UDP as the top-level interface to the